critterandguitari/Organelle_Manual/manual.md

     In the example pictured above, the audio output seems to be of     similar strength on both the left and right channels.
 And no audio     input is being received at this moment in time.

-> **NOTE:** The on-screen output meter is operating in a "post fader" > mode, where the displayed signal is scaled based on the unit's current > volume setting.
+> **NOTE:** The on-screen output meter is operating in a "post fader" > mode, where the displayed signal is scaled based on the unit's current > volume setting.

 -   The middle four lines are prefaced with `1`, `2`, `3`, and `4`, each     representing that respective knob.
 Following the knob number is     usually a short name for the parameter being altered and then a     numeric representation of that parameter's current value.
 So in the     example shown above, Knob 2 is controlling a parameter named     `Vibrato Rate` that is current set to `8 Hz`. -   The bottom line is prefaced with `Aux` as it tends to provide more     information about the assignment and/or current state of the Aux     button.
 In the example above, this patch seems to toggle the     waveform being used an oscillator, with a `Sine Wave` currently in     use.